The controls on this page enable you to set options that apply to all file comparisons performed by the file and folder comparison windows.

 Check this option to make Merge ignore the case of characters within lines.
 This is particularly useful if you are comparing source code for case-insensitive programming languages.

-Check this option to make Merge ignore differences between Windows-style line endings (CR LF), UNIX line endings (LF) and Macintosh line endings (CR) when comparing files.
+Check this option to make Merge ignore differences between Windows-style line endings (

 Ignore characters in the following column numbers/ranges checkbox